anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/ML_in_RSRP_prediction.md

    | GLM               |  12.817  |

 refer [Ml models code](matlab_codes/better_models.m)
-observation: Minimum RMSE corresponding to Random forest was obtained when the i tried with TreeBagger model (where num of trees is set to 75).
+observation: Minimum RMSE corresponding to Random forest was obtained when I tried with TreeBagger model (where num of trees is set to 75).
 TreeBagger although with fewer hyperparameters to tune is superior to FitEnsemble method.

 Below are geo-referenced plots corresponding to Neural networks and Random forest ML models:
 Neural Networks :